goAuD/chseets/templates/sheet-template.md

 ### Notes

-- Legyen 1–2 A4 oldal
+- Keep it to 1–2 A4 pages
-- Ne használj felesleges díszítést
+- Avoid unnecessary embellishments
-- Hivatkozásokat a “References” részbe tedd
+- Include references in the “References” section

 ### References